October 27, 2020

 At the Market Logic Insights Executive roundtable, we were joined by top insights executives who helped us understand the impact their platforms have had on the business.
-Leaders from Colgate-Palmolive, American Express and E.ON helped us answer the question: how do you scale insights so marketers are empowered to make smarter decisions?
+Leaders from Colgate-Palmolive and American Express helped us answer the question: how do you scale insights so marketers are empowered to make smarter decisions?

 Phillip Chambers, Global VP Insights spoke from experience when he said the hardest thing for an insights leader to do is scale insights across the business.
 How can the function go beyond connecting business partners in a market with a research project, he asked?
 And is “insights” simply a group of people executing individual research projects, or a capability for marketers?
 Phillip hopes it’s the latter, fueled by the former.